siddartham/data-engineering-ecosystem/README.md

 1. `file-system-client` - provides an uniform interface to access files from different file systems, dbfs, s3, local file system
    * This is wrapper over `boto3`(for S3) and `localstack-client`(for local testing)
-2. `orm-framework` - provides a declarative way to define the schema of the databases across different data stores and environments.
+2. `analytics-orm` - provides a declarative way to define the schema of the databases across different data stores and environments.
    * This is a wrapper over sqlalchemy, to build a declarative base class for ORM classes.
    * Provides wrappers to connectors to different data stores & computes
      * `psycopg2` for postgres